Tara Sutaria: Career downturn (2019–present)

-In her first release of 2022, she reunited with Shroff in Ahmed Khan's actioner Heropanti 2 which received negative reviews from critics with Saibal Chaterjee from NDTV stating, “Tara Sutaria is as clueless as the screenplay writer about the manner in which the character should be projected.”
+In her first release of 2022, she reunited with Shroff in Ahmed Khan's actioner Heropanti 2 which received negative reviews from critics with Saibal Chaterjee from NDTV stating, "Tara Sutaria is as clueless as the screenplay writer about the manner in which the character should be projected."
 It was a major commercial failure at the box office.
 In her second release of the year, she starred as Aarvi Malhotra opposite Arjun Kapoor in Mohit Suri's action thriller Ek Villain Returns, which also starred John Abraham and Disha Patani.
 The film received mixed reviews from critics with Sutaria experiencing her third consecutive commercial disappointment.
 Sukanya Verma of Rediff.com opined that "Tara Sutaria is exactly how she was in her first, second, third and fourth film".
 Critics found her roles to be limited to androcentric films in which she performed poorly.

 Keen to showcase her acting skills, Sutaria played the eponymous role in the crime thriller Apurva (2023), which released on Disney+ Hotstar to mixed reviews from critics.
 Despite disliking the film, Deepa Gahlot wrote, "If at all the film does anything, it is to offer Tara Sutaria a role that allows her to act, rather than just dress up and play pretty love interest to the leading man".

-Following a three-year hiatus, Sutaria will appear alongside Yash in the action film Toxic: A Fairy Tale for Grown-Ups.
+Following a three-year hiatus, Sutaria featured opposite Yash in Geetu Mohandas' Kannada action film Toxic (2026), which was panned by critics.